hristo-mutafov/SoftUni-Petstagram/Readme.md

 # Project Setup

-For running this project locally, you should have Python and Pip installed.
+For running this project locally, you should have Python, Pip and Docker installed.

 ## Setup Steps